eudoxia0/eudoxia0.github.io/article/_posts/2023-07-08-test-against-reality.md

 [peaa]: https://martinfowler.com/eaaCatalog/serviceStub.html

-# Approach: Test Servers
+# Approach: Fake Servers

-- the solution is this
-  - if the service is external, you should build a replica of it
-    - it doesn't have to be sophisticated
-    - it doesn't have to be complete, just the api endpoints you need
-    - it doesn't have to have a database, in-memory hash tables are fine
-  - it just has to be at least realistic
-- the problem is: who tests the test server?
-  - the actual question here is: where do the tests diverge from reality?
-  - when you have a fake server, you only have one place for divergence: the test server.
-  - when you do ad-hoc mocks, everywhere, everywhere you have mocks you can diverge from reality
-  - it's easier to ensure that a tiny, sub-1000 lines Python FastAPI server that provides a fake version of S3 or Twilio or whatever is correct
-  - than that a thousand ad-hoc mocks are correct
+Sometimes, access to the external service is not easily centralized, maybe because you have multiple services (in multiple languages) that all access it.
+In that case, rather than faking the interface for each service, you fake the whole thing: you write a quick and dirty server that exposes the endpoints you need, and implements the semantics of the real service, storing data in memory or whatever.

+It doesn't have to be a complete, or particularly sophisticated implementation: a sub-1000 file Python script often works.
+It's then easier to ensure the fake server is correct, than to check the correctness of a thousand ad-hoc mocks smeared across the codebase.

 # Case Study